sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radarvirtuel.md

 To explain what's going on in this addition:

-* We're creating a container called `radarvirtuel`, from the image `kx1t/radarvirtuel`.
+* We're creating a container called `radarvirtuel`, from the image `ghcr.io/sdr-enthusiasts/docker-radarvirtuel`.
 * We're passing several environment variables to the container:
   * `FEEDER_KEY` contains the key that you added to `.env` as per the instructions above
   * `SOURCE_HOST` indicates where to get the RAW data from
   * `RV_SERVER` is the address of the RadarVirtuel server where your data will be sent.
 Please do not change this unless you're specifically instructed to
   * `VERBOSE` can be `ON` (meaning: show lots of information in the docker logs) or `OFF` (show only errors in the docker logs)
+  * Enabling receiving MLAT RAW data and sending latitude, longitude and altitude from the .env file
 * The mounted volumes make sure that the container will use the same timezone as your host system

 Once the file has been updated, issue the command `docker-compose up -d` in the application directory to apply the changes and bring up the `radarvirtuel` container.
 You should see the following output: